top of page

 After that, the certified volunteers need to take 3-minute samples from the same section of river bed each month.
 More info can be found here.

-The next training session lasting approx. 3-4 hours will take place in Ashton Brook within Theynes Croft in May and we hope to add another seven or ten volunteers to cover as wide an area as possible within Long Ashton, Gatcombe and Barrow Gurney.
+The 2-hr training session on Friday 14th June at 2pm, will take place in Ashton Brook within Theynes Croft in May and we hope to add another seven or ten volunteers to cover as wide an area as possible within Long Ashton, Gatcombe and Barrow Gurney.

 If you want to be included, please get in touch with LANCE2021@protonmail.com as soon as possible.